JunOS BGP configuration

-In this guide we will provide detailed guide which will help you to establish BGP session between FastNetMon and JunOS / Juniper network devices.
+In this guide, we will provide a detailed guide which will help you establish a BGP session between FastNetMon and JunOS / Juniper network devices.

-To apply commands which alter configuration of router you need to be in JunOS cli, in configure mode.
-To switch JunOS cli into configure mode you need to run following command:
+To apply commands which alter the configuration of a router, you need to be in JunOS CLI, in configure mode.
+To switch JunOS CLI into configure mode, you need to runthe following command:

 configure

-We assume that you have BGP enabled on your router but if you configure new router it may be needed.
+We assume that you have BGP enabled on your router, but if you configure a new router, it may be needed.

 set routing-options router-id 192.168.1.132